Chapter 1: "Huh, this is fun. Guy in his underwear fighting goblins. Pretty funny."

 Ready to start?

 Narrated by Jeff Hays.
 12+ hours.
 This is how most fans experience DCC.
-Available with an Audible membership or credit.
+Use a credit or purchase.

 KindleBook 1 on Kindle